-(i) The maximum exposure to the credit risk at the reporting date is primarily from Financial Asset Receivable as per Appendix C -INDAS 115 " Service Concession Arrangements" amounts to ₹ 14,065.73 lacs as at March 31, 2020.
+(i) The maximum exposure to the credit risk at the reporting date is primarily from Financial Asset Receivable as per Appendix C -INDAS 115 "Service Concession Arrangements" amounts to ₹ 26,081.75 lacs and ₹ 14,065.73 lacs as at March 31, 2021 and March 31,2020 respectively.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets.
 In the case of the Company , the customer is NHAI which is a GOI undertaking , and therefore the credit risk is minimal.